-A financial professional, in certain cases, receives more compensation, benefits, and noncash compensation through an outside business activity than through NEXT or Cadaret Grant.
+A financial professional, in certain cases, receives more compensation, benefits, and non-cash compensation through an outside businessactivity than through NEXT, Cadaret Grant, WIS, and SCF.
 As an example, a financial professional could provide advisory or financial planning services through an unaffiliated investment advisory firm, sell insurance through a separate business, or provide third-party administration to retirement plans through a separate firm.

 In addition, a financial professional may sell insurance through an insurance agency not affiliated with us.
-In those circumstances, the financial professional would be subject to the policies and procedures of the third-party insurance agency related to the sale of insurance products and would have different conflicts of interest than when acting on behalf of NEXT or Cadaret Grant.
-A financial professional may receive compensation, benefits, and non-cash compensation through the third-party insurance agency and may have an incentive to recommend you purchase insurance products away from us.
+In those circumstances, the financial professional would be subject to the policies and procedures of the third-party insurance agency related to the sale of insurance products and would have different conflicts of interest than when acting on behalf of NEXT, Cadaret Grant, WIS, and SCF.
+A financial professional may receive compensation, benefits, and non-cash compensation through the third-party insurance agency and may havean incentive to recommend you purchase insurance products away from us.

-If you contract with a financial professional for services separate or away from NEXT or Cadaret Grant, you should discuss with them any questions you have about the compensation they receive from the engagement.
+If you contract with a financial professional for services separate or away NEXT, Cadaret Grant, WIS, and SCF, you should discuss with them any questions you have about the compensation they receive from the engagement.
 Additional information about a financial professional's outside business activities is available on FINRA's website at http:// brokercheck.finra.org.